We support immunisation as a safe and effective way to help prevent serious illness in babies and children.

 For further travel information visit:

-Public Health administers the NIR for the Hutt Valley area.
+Public Health administers the AIR for the Hutt Valley area.

-For information on the immunisation status of your child, please contact your family doctor in the first instance.
-For other NIR queries or to update your child's details, contact the Hutt Valley NIR administrator phone 04 570 9002.
+For information on the immunisation status of your child, you can visit www.my.health.nz, or contact your family doctor.
+For other AIR queries or to update your child's details, contact the Hutt Valley AIR administrator phone 04 570 9002.

-For more information about the NIR visit the Ministry of Health website.
+For more information about the AIR visit the Ministry of Health website.

 Helpful links